Talking Water Gardens

 The Talking Water Gardens project, an engineered wetlands facility, is designed to:

-- Reduce water temperature, or excess thermal load (ETL), by up to 150 million kilo-calories per day to meet state guidelines and protect sensitive fish habitat.
+- Reduce water temperature, or excess thermal load (ETL), to protect sensitive fish habitat.

-- Naturally aerate and treat water to improve water quality by reducing pollutant levels, including the removal of 2,000 pounds per day of nitrogen and 40 pounds per day of phosphorus.
+- Naturally aerate and treat water to improve water quality by reducing pollutant levels, including the removal of nitrogen and phosphorus.

 - Restore riparian forest and wetlands through plantings of native species.

 - Promote wildlife habitat in a former industrial area by reclaiming treated wastewater for use in healthy wetlands environments.

 - Create a living laboratory that brings wetland science to life for K-12 and university students and informs visitors about responsible water reclamation and environmental sustainability.